nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The following is a more detailed explanation on how `Calendar Display` is implemented:
 1. When the app first launches, `MainWindow#fillInnerParts()` is called, which then initialises the `Calendar Display`.
-2. The `CalendarLogic` class is initialised, where the current month to be displayed in the Calendar is set using `Java`'s `GregorianCalendar` class.
+2. The `CalendarLogic` class is initialised, where the current month to be displayed in the `Calendar` is set using `Java`'s `GregorianCalendar` class.
-3. Next, `CalendarLogic#drawCalendar()` is called which initialises the header of the Calendar, by calling `CalendarLogic#drawHeader()`, where the `FlowPane`, `topCalendar`, displays the current month.
+3. Next, `CalendarLogic#drawCalendar()` is called which initialises the header of the `Calendar`, by calling `CalendarLogic#drawHeader()`, where the `FlowPane`, `topCalendar`, displays the current month.
-4. Also, `CalendarLogic#drawCalendar()` will then call `CalendarLogic#drawBody()` which initialise the body of the Calendar and each individual day of the month is created in the Calendar.
+4. Also, `CalendarLogic#drawCalendar()` will then call `CalendarLogic#drawBody()` which initialise the body of the `Calendar` and each individual day of the month is created in the `Calendar`.
 5. A `CalendarEventListPanel` object is created for each day of the month, and `EventButtons` are added to each `CalendarEventListPanel` if there is an appointment falling on that particular day.
 6. Following which, when appointments are added,`Model#updateCalendarEventList()` is called which then updates the `Calendar Display` as well.

+<div style="page-break-after: always;"></div>

 **Calendar Navigation**

-The Calendar navigation allows a user to navigate between different months in the calendar and also navigate between the different appointments within the current month.
+The Calendar navigation allows a user to navigate between different months in the calendar and also navigate between the different appointments within the current month, by clicking on the Next/Prev buttons to view the next/previous month in the calendar.

-These are the ways that a user can use the `Calendar Navigation` feature.
-1. Clicking on the Next/Prev buttons to view the next/previous month in the calendar

-#### Calendar Pop-up
+**Calendar Pop-up**

-The calendar Pop-up allows user to view the details of the appointment in the calendar
+The calendar Pop-up allows user to view the details of the appointment in the calendar.

-These are the ways that a user can use the `Calendar Pop-up` feature.
+These are the ways that a user can use the `Calendar Pop-up` feature:
-1. Clicking on the Up/Down/Left/Right keys to view adjacent appointments oriented in space in the calendar after selecting one
+1. Clicking on the Up/Down/Left/Right keys to view adjacent instances of `Session` oriented in space in the calendar after selecting one `Session`
-2. Clicking on a desired appointment to view the appointment in the calendar
+2. Clicking on a desired appointment to view the `Session` in the calendar.

 --------------------------------------------------------------------------------------------------------------------